Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Introduction

-To conquer the aforementioned difficulties in studying the DKG equations \eqref{eq:D-KG}, we need several ingredients and novel observations.
+To conquer the aforementioned difficulties in studying the DKG equations \eqref{eq:D-KG}, we need several ingredients and novel observations that go beyond classical methods for Klein-Gordon equations such as in \cite{Klainerman85, Klainerman93}.

-As explained before, if we ignore the structure of the DKG nonlinearities and study the more general wave-Klein-Gordon system \eqref{eq:simplified-wKG}, then we immediately face issues coming from the below-critical nonlinearities which could even lead to finite-time blow-up.
-Given this, we instead directly study the system \eqref{eq:D-KG} and uncover hidden structure within the nonlinearities.

 The first ingredient is an energy functional, defined on hyperboloids, for solutions to the Dirac equation.
 This was first derived by the authors and LeFloch in \cite{DLW}.
-Using this Dirac-energy functional, we find that the best we can hope for is
+Using this Dirac-energy functional, we find that the best behaviour we can hope for is

 Here $\Hcal_s$ are constant $s$-surfaces defined in Section \ref{sec:pre-hyp} and $L^2_f(\Hcal_s)$ is defined in \eqref{eq:L-1-f}.
-Rough calculations then lead us to the estimates
+Rough calculations, for instance under the assumptions \textbf{H1b} and \textbf{H2a}, lead us to the estimates

-We see that one term is at, and the other below, the borderline of integrability.
-We remark that this is similar to the Model I problem studied in \cite{DW-2020}.
+We see that one term is at, and the other is below, the borderline of integrability.
+We remark that the only other known work in the literature of coupled wave and Klein-Gordon equations studying such a situation is in our \cite{DW-2020}.

-Our next key idea is to notice that a field can be thought of as `Klein-Gordon type' if its $L^2_f(\Hcal_s)$-norm is well-controlled by the natural energy functionals.
+Our first new insight is to notice that a field can be thought of as `Klein-Gordon type' if its $L^2_f(\Hcal_s)$-norm is well-controlled by the natural energy functionals.
 We know that examples of `Klein-Gordon type' fields include $v, (s/t) \del_\alpha v$ and we discover the further examples